Rieti: Late Middle Ages and modern era

 After the Papal seat had been moved to Avignon, Rieti was conquered by the King of Naples, while inner struggles between Guelphs and Ghibellines broke out.
 In 1354 it was won back by Cardinal Albornoz, and it later became a feudal seigneury of the Alfani family within the Papal States.
 More of the surrounding plain was drained in the following century, but this led to confrontation with the neighboring Terni.

 Rieti was province capital of the Papal States from 1816 to 1860.
 In 1821 the Battle of Rieti between Austrian forces and southern Italian rebels was fought just outside the city at Antrodoco.
 After the unification of Italy, it was initially part of Umbria, being annexed to Lazio in 1923.
 It became the provincial capital on January 2, 1927.

 Climate

-Rieti has a humid temperate climate (Köppen climate classification: Cfb) with cool winters and hot summers, and plentiful precipitation throughout the year.
+Rieti has a humid subtropical climate (Köppen climate classification: Cfa), bordering on a hot-summer mediterranean climate (Köppen climate classification: Csa) with cool winters and hot summers, and plentiful precipitation throughout most of the year with a relative drying trend around mid-summer.